What is Natural Gas?

 Natural gas is distributed throughout the United States in extensive pipeline systems that extend from the wellhead to the end user.
 Every continental state has access to natural gas through pipelines.
 The pipeline system consists of long-distance transmission systems, followed by local distribution systems.

 Natural gas vehicles can easily be fueled at public stations or on-site refueling can be built.
 Individual home compressors use a slow-fill system for overnight refueling.
 A small compressor would usually be located in a home’s garage area and would be connected directly to the natural gas supply in the house.
-In heavy-duty applications, the cost of a high capacity fast-fill private or public station could be anywhere from $200K to as much as $3 million.
+In heavy-duty applications, the cost of a high capacity fast-fill private or public station ranges from $200,000 to as much as $3 million.

 What are the Benefits of Natural Gas?